cwinters/korra/README.md

   -
 ```

-#### -inputs

-Specifies the input files from which we'll generate the report.
-These are the
+* __-inputs__: Specifies the input files from which we'll generate the report.
-output of korra sessions.
+  These are the output of korra sessions.
 You can specify more than one (comma
   separated, as a glob, or as a directory with *.bin files) and they will be
   merged and sorted before being used by the reports.

-#### -output

-Specifies the output file to which the report will be written to.
+* __-output__: Specifies the output file to which the report will be written to.

-#### -reporter

-Specifies the kind of report to be generated.
+* __-reporter__: Specifies the kind of report to be generated.
 It defaults to text.

 ##### text